Rengo-Labs/CasperLabs-LiquidNFT/JsClientsForFrontend/LiquidNFT/readme.md

 # CasperLabs-LiquidNFT-jsClient

-This repo has the code to deploy all the functions of liquidNFT contracts using liquidNFT contract hash
+This folder has the code to deploy all the functions of liquidNFT contracts using liquidNFT contract hash